ros-controls/ros2_control_demos/README.md

 The concepts in this package are demonstrated on the examples of *RRBot* and *DiffBot*.
 Those two world-known imaginary robots are trivial simulations to demonstrate and test `ros2_control` concepts.

 ## What you can Find in This Repository and Example Description

 This repository demonstrates the following `ros2_control` concepts:

-* Creating a `*HardwareInterface` for a System, Sensor, and Actuator.
+* Creating a `HardwareInterface` for a System, Sensor, and Actuator.
 * Creating a robot description in the form of URDF files.
 * Loading the configuration and starting a robot using launch files.
 * Control of a differential mobile base *DiffBot*.
 * Control of two joints of *RRBot*.
-* Using simulated robots and starting `ros2_control` with Gazebo simulator.
 * Implementing a controller switching strategy for a robot.
 * Using joint limits and transmission concepts in `ros2_control`.